Application Details and Information

 - Conduct thoughtful research of multiple institutions and a self-assessment to determine which college or university provides the best educational experience for you.

 - Be honest with yourself.
-If you are not feeling ready to identify a college as a first choice, do not apply Early Decision to any school.
+If you are not feeling ready to identify a college as a first choice, don't apply Early Decision to any school.

 - Avoid applying Early Decision if you are only considering the binding commitment for tactical reasons.
 Early Decision admission plans should be about the fit between a student and an institution.

-- Utilize Trinity’s scholarship chart and net price calculator to understand your financial commitment.
+- Utilize Trinity’s scholarship listings, net price calculator, and cost worksheet to understand your financial commitment.